yundung/yundung.github.io/_posts/2025-05-25-cultural-sensitivity.md

     Types of Restricted Access at BDRC
 </div>

 In addition to legal considerations, BDRC also **restricts access out of cultural sensitivity**.
-Some texts—referred to as ***sealed texts***—are considered **esoteric or ritually restricted** by the communities that hold them.
+Some texts, referred to as ***sealed texts***, are considered **esoteric or ritually restricted** by the communities that hold them.
 Access to these works is limited at the request of the tradition holders to prevent misuse or unintended exposure.
 Similarly, some materials may be temporarily restricted due to **poor scan quality, incomplete metadata, or other technical limitations**.

 BUDA’s platform allows **registered users to freely download full PDFs of open-access works**.
 Creating an account is free and helps BDRC track use while protecting sensitive content.
-For unregistered users, access is limited to **sample pages**.

 In this way, BUDA ensures that **access does not come at the cost of cultural autonomy or ethical responsibility**.
-Its commitment to ***access with respect*** means navigating the complex intersection of preservation, law, technology, and tradition—an approach that sees digitization not just as a technical task, but as a **culturally embedded responsibility**. [^3]
+Its commitment to ***access with respect*** means navigating the complex intersection of preservation, law, technology, and tradition.
+An approach that sees digitization not just as a technical task, but as a **culturally embedded responsibility**. [^3]

 ---